Patient education: Food poisoning (foodborne illness) (Beyond the Basics)

 Microorganisms that cause food poisoning — Some of the most common microorganisms that cause food poisoning include the following:

 Salmonella is very common in the intestines of animals and reptiles and often exists in the environment.
 When food is contaminated from the environment or from contact with animals, it can make humans sick when they subsequently consume that food.
 Contamination of food can occur on a farm, during food processing, or as a result of cross-contamination (transfer from raw meat to salad) in the home, at a restaurant, or at some other point in the supply chain.
 Thus, most cases of Salmonella food poisoning are due to either cross-contamination or undercooking of raw meat or poultry products or contamination of fresh produce.
+However, there have also been large outbreaks of Salmonella from unusual foods, such as peanut butter.

 Escherichia coli — Escherichia coli is a common cause of food poisoning and traveler's diarrhea.
 Infection with E. coli can occur when food or water becomes contaminated with bacteria from infected feces.
 Some types of E. coli infection can be very serious, resulting in kidney failure or worse.
 (See "Pathogenic Escherichia coli" and "Clinical manifestations, diagnosis and treatment of enterohemorrhagic Escherichia coli (EHEC) infection".)

 Hepatitis A virus — Hepatitis A virus is transmitted in foods contaminated by an infected human such as a food handler or from raw shellfish.
 Symptoms do not usually appear until 15 to 50 days after infection, which can make it difficult to determine the source of infection.
+In nonimmune individuals, post-exposure administration of passive immune globulin might prevent or mitigate clinical infection.

 Detailed information about hepatitis A is available in a separate topic review.
 (See "Patient education: Hepatitis A (Beyond the Basics)".)